EnviroDIY/EnviroDIY_Mayfly_Logger/doc/Hardware_BoardFeatures_v0p5.md

 ![Mayfly v0.3 Top View with Labels](https://github.com/EnviroDIY/EnviroDIY_Mayfly_Logger/blob/master/doc/images/mayfly0.3_topview_labels3.jpg)

-## Features of the EnviroDIY Mayfly Data Logger
+## Features of the EnviroDIY Mayfly Data Logger version 0.5b

 The microUSB port is used to program the Mayfly via your computer.
 Once the board has been programmed, you can also supply power to the Mayfly with any microUSB cable or mobile phone charger that provides 5vDC.